GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 4. Run the pipeline via *runpipeline.py*
 5. Optionally, upload the pipeline's yaml file to the composer bucket to make it available for scheduled pipeline runs

-The cloud build trigger will be setup in the non-prod project which is where the ML pipeline will run.
-There are currently three branches on the repo namely dev, staging (non-prod), and prod.
+The cloud build trigger will be setup in the non-production project which is where the previously validated ML pipeline will run.
+There should be three branches on the repo namely dev, staging (non-prod), and prod.
 Cloud build will trigger the pipeline once there is a merge into the staging (non-prod) branch from dev.
-However, model deployment and monitorings steps take place in the prod environment.
+However, model deployment and monitorings steps take place in the production environment.
 As a result, the service agents and service accounts of the non-prod environment are given some permission on the prod environment and vice versa.

 Each time a pipeline job finishes successfully, a new version of the census income bracket predictor model will be deployed on the endpoint which will only take 25 percent of the traffic wherease the other 75 percent goes to the previous version of the model to enable A/B testing.